-- A parser's input is a sequence of tokens (by some scanner). - A parser performs syntactic analysis on the input token sequence and produces an abstract syntax tree (AST). - ANALOGY: ASTs are like individual sentences in an essay.
+- A parser's input is a sequence of tokens (by some scanner). - A parser performs syntactic analysis on the input token sequence and produces an abstract syntax tree (AST). - ANALOGY: ASTs are like individual sentences in an essay. ⇒ Tokens not parseable into a valid AST ≈ Grammatical errors - Q. An essay with no speling and grammatical errors good enough? - A. No, it may talk about non-sense (sentences in wrong contexts).

-Takena not proved his into a valid AST.
-Crammatical arrangements are not proved by into a valid AST. - ⇒ Tokens not parseable into a valid AST ≈ Grammatical errors - Q. An essay with no speling and grammatical errors good enough? - A. No, it may talk about non-sense (sentences in wrong contexts). ⇒ An input program with no lexical/syntactic errors should still be subject to semantic analysis (e.g., type checking, code optimization).
+⇒ An input program with no lexical/syntactic errors should still be subject to semantic analysis (e.g., type checking, code optimization).